techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Documentation/Infrastructure as code.md

 Scripts execute steps to create, modify, and remove resources.
 Can fully automate provisioning but may become complex and require frequent updates.

+With imperative code, you execute a sequence of commands, in a specific order, to reach an end configuration.
+This process defines what the code should accomplish, and it also defines how to accomplish the task.

 2. Declarative Approach:

 Utilizes templates (e.g., JSON, Bicep) to define desired configurations.
 Templates describe what resources should look like, not how to create them.
 Provides greater flexibility and maintains a clear distinction between desired state and execution.

+When you use declarative code, you specify only the end configuration.
+Declarative code doesn't define how to accomplish the task.

 - Bicep Template Example: